compoze/react-redux-template/README.md

 # myapp

-This is the central portal application for the MVMNT platform.
-It is currently deployed via the [AWS Amplify Service](https://aws.amazon.com/amplify/).
+This is the a portal for myapp.
+It is deployed via the [AWS Amplify Service](https://aws.amazon.com/amplify/).

 ## Deployment